RoberAgro/AnnularDiffuser1D/README.md

 ## Contact information
 AnnularDifffuser1D was developed by PhD candidate [Roberto Agromayor](https://www.ntnu.edu/employees/roberto.agromayor) and Associate Professor [Lars O. Nord](https://www.ntnu.edu/employees/lars.nord) at the [Process and Power Research Group](https://www.ntnu.edu/ept/process-power#/view/about) of the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.no/)

 Please, drop us an email to [roberto.agromayor@ntnu.no](mailto:roberto.agromayor@ntnu.no) if you have questions about the code or you have a bug to report.
-We would also love to hear about your experiences with AxialOpt in general.
+We would also love to hear about your experiences with AnnularDiffuser1D in general.

 ## How to cite AnnularDiffuser1D?
 If you want to cite AnnularDiffuser1D in a scientific publication, please refer to the [Zenodo repository](https://doi.org/10.5281/zenodo.2634095) listed in the references below and use the DOI (permanent link).